Cycling China – Bicycle Touring Across [Itineraries and Tips]

 Bicycle culture in China

 The bicycle industry in China began in the 1930s when the assembly plants for foreign-made bicycles were founded.
-But Chinese-made bicycles began to appear only a decade later in the 1940s.
+But Chinese-made bicycles began to appear only a decade later, in the 1940s.

 China’s first five-year plan actually included a 60 percent growth in the bicycle sector, and in 1958, China produced more than one million bicycles a year.

-During your bicycle trip in China, you will see old bikes carrying portable ovens where people bake bread or sweet potatoes to sell to passersby, large tricycles used as taxis or to collect garbage or simple bikes used by farmers.
+During your bicycle trip in China, you will see old bikes carrying portable ovens where people bake bread or sweet potatoes to sell to passersby, large tricycles used as taxis or to collect garbage, or simple bikes used by farmers.

-Then there is modern China, in all the cities you will see hundreds of bikes around that can be unlocked by scanning the QR code from the company app, there are several of those, in fierce competition.
+Then there is modern China, in all the cities, you will see hundreds of bikes around that can be unlocked by scanning the QR code from the company app; there are several of those, in fierce competition.

 Bike gear for a cycling trip across China

-If you do not intend to go to very remote areas, keep in mind that the hotels are very cheap, you could avoid bringing any camping gear for your bike trip if you wish to travel light.
+If you do not intend to go to very remote areas, keep in mind that the hotels are very cheap.
+You could avoid bringing any camping gear for your bike trip if you wish to travel light.

 Depending on the season and the area of China you visit, you will need to bring rain or windproof clothing.
 Most of China can get pretty cold in winter and at high elevations.